China–Sudan relations: History

-Chinese-Sudanese relations began when Sudan was among the first countries to formally recognize the People's Republic of China back in 1959.
+Chinese-Sudanese relations began when Sudan was among the first countries to formally recognize the People's Republic of China in 1959.
 Since then, relations have amicably developed based on the principles of non-interference, respect for territorial integrity and sovereignty, and mutual benefits and equality.

 Economic relations were officially established in the 1960s when both countries signed a 1962 agreement on Economic and Technical Cooperation (ETC) which remains effective today.
 From this, China began exporting manufactured and capital goods in exchange for Sudan's well sought after cotton.
 However, it was not until the signing of the 1970 Agreement in Economic and Technical Cooperation and a Cultural, Scientific and Technical Protocol that trade relations were significantly strengthened.
 In fact, during this time, China began providing aid to Sudan in the form of free-interest loans with no-strings attached, though, this can be viewed more as a symbolic act rather than a political one.
 Much of this aid was distributed to internal projects such as the building of roads and bridges, investment in textile and agriculture, and the construction of the multi-purpose conference center "Friendship Hall" in Khartoum.
 Not only did China provide economic support, but also supplied its own workers to help execute various aid projects and sent out batches of doctors to work in Chinese built hospitals that had opened in various parts of Sudan.
 This contribution allowed Sudan to meet several infrastructural needs and demands for medical services, especially in rural and suburban areas.

 Bilateral relations reached unprecedented economic proportions in the 1990s as China became a key player in the development of Sudan's oil sector.
 During a state visit in 1970, President Gaafar Nimeiri asked China for assistance in several areas including oil prospecting, but was advised to turn to the United States which was more technologically advanced at the time.
 Several American companies like Chevron began the search for oil which was discovered in the Unity State of Southern Sudan in 1978.
 However, American-Sudanese relations soon disintegrated with the ousting of Nimeiri from power via military coup.
 Eventually, in 1997, the U.S. placed sanctions on Sudan, banning all American companies from engaging in its oil sector, after allegations came to light that the government of Omar al-Bashir was supporting terrorists and committing human rights violations.
 Thus, like Nimeiri, Bashir decided to travel to China in 1995 to request help in developing its oil sector and, this time, China agreed.
 This appeal came at an opportune moment since China had grown considerable interest in acquiring foreign oil reserves as its own oilfields had already surpassed peak production.